 A story in every train

-Every time a train comes by, it brings hope for me.
+Every time a train passes by, it brings hope for me.
 When I see the people through the windows, I see all kinds of expressions on their face.
 Some are joyous about reaching their destinations; some cheerful about meeting their loved ones and some, albeit sad to come back without any success in their trips.
 Every train has umpteen stories and this fact naturally makes my life more illuminating – apart from giving a shaky and noisy ambience.

-My smart curious nephew had asked me a question when he was just 4 years old.
+My curious nephew had asked me a question when he was just 4 years old.
 It was “why and where so many people do travel on the trains?”
 I could not make him understand that India has more than 100 crore population and hence, naturally trains are crowded and bulkier.
 Later on, I realized that my nephew had actually asked why are trains so popular.
 I now think, they are popular not just because they are cheaper.
 In fact, trains are popular because they are like homes and everybody tends to travel in a travelling home.

 I have travelled innumerable train journeys and have cursed the obnoxious quality of food served on it.
 But I still cherish the warmth of a multicultural atmosphere that makes me aware of my identity.
 I love its value because it lets me understand that our country is alive.
 For me, the best thing about the trains is their whistles.
 It makes me nostalgic and reminds every moment I have passed admiring the sound.
 Even when I am growing older the allure continues to charm me every time I hear the magic whistle.
 I know, it is forever!